 gist.chat("navigate", "home"); // Welcome screen

-Open the Messenger to the Previous Conversations screen
+To navigate to the Previous Conversations screen:

 gist.chat("navigate", "conversations"); // Previous Conversations screen

-Open the Messenger to the new conversation page
+To navigate to the new conversation page:

 gist.chat("navigate", "newConversation"); // Message screen

-Open the Messenger to the new conversation page with pre-filled text in the response text box
+To navigate to the new conversation page with pre-filled text in the response text box

 gist.chat("navigate", "newConversation","insert text"); // Message screen

-Open the Messenger to the Search page
+To navigate to the Search page

 gist.chat("navigate", "articles"); // Search screen